- Pain at the bottom of the front of the leg that descends into the top of the foot and radiates toward the out to the ankle

 For detailed anatomy information see: Peroneus Tertius Anatomy

-Help with Peroneus Tertius Pain
+Help with Peroneus Tertius Muscle Injury and Pain

 Warm Therapy Gel For Ankle and Heel Pain

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and in my massage therapy practice.
 It provides warmth without burning heat and is great for relieving pain.
 Applying Sombra to the muscles on the back of the leg, and down the side to and around the ankle can help reduce pain and tightness caused by the peroneus tertius muscle.
 I recommend Sombra for chronic pain and pain from arthritis.
-If you have sprained or strained the ankle, I recommend Biofreeze below.
+If you have sprained or strained the ankle, I recommend Biofreeze above.

 Cold and Hot Wrap For Ankle, Heel and Foot Pain

-The Elasto Gel Foot and Ankle Wrap is a foot, ankle and foot wrap that can be heated for warm therapy or kept in the freezer for cold therapy.
+The Elasto Gel Foot and Ankle Wrap is an ankle and foot wrap that can be heated for warm therapy or kept in the freezer for cold therapy.
 This is a wrap that I recommend that everyone have on hand for quick application for a sprained ankle.
 Runners and athletes who are prone to ankle injuries should always have a cold wrap at the ready.
 For old injuries and stiff ankles this wrap works well when heated to help relieve muscle and joint pain and stiffness.

 Support Brace For Ankle Injury and Pain